-Some states have comprehensive laws that require employers to grant employees time off for the birth or adoption of a child, or to care for a family member with a serious illness.
+In addition to the federal Family and Medical Leave Act (FMLA), some states have their own comprehensive family leave laws that may also require employers to grant employees time off for the birth or adoption of a child or to care for a family member with a serious illness.

-Leave may be taken for illness or disability, including pregnancy, childbirth, miscarriage, abortion, and recovery therefrom; the adoption of a child by the employee; the initial placement of a foster child in the home of the employee; in order to care for a family member who has a serious health condition; or for other good and sufficient reason, when the appointing authority deems such leave to be in the best interest of the service.
+Leave may be taken for illness or disability, including pregnancy, childbirth, miscarriage, abortion, and recovery therefrom; the adoption of a child by the employee; the initial placement of a foster child in the home of the employee; in order to care for a family member who has a serious health condition; or for other good and sufficient reason when the appointing authority deems such leave to be in the best interest of the service.

-Any new hire in a regular position without permanent status may be granted unpaid leave for a period not to exceed 60 days (total leave not to exceed 6 months) for the same reasons, stated above (for permanent employees).
+Any new hire in a regular position without permanent status may be granted unpaid leave for a period not to exceed 60 days (total leave not to exceed 6 months) for the same reasons stated above (for permanent employees).